neoforged/Documentation/docs/resources/client/models/index.md

 If you want, you can also add your own render type group.
 To do so, subscribe to the [mod bus][modbus] [event] `RegisterNamedRenderTypesEvent` and `#register` your render type groups. `#register` has three parameters:

 - The name of the render type group.
 Should be a `ResourceLocation` prefixed with your mod id.
-- The chunk render type group.
+- The chunk section layer.
 Any `ChunkSectionLayer` can be used.
 - The entity render type.
 Must be a render type with the `DefaultVertexFormat.NEW_ENTITY` vertex format.

 ### Elements